yazninja/iTheme/README.md

 + Navigation Bar moved to the top
 + New Animated Artist layout.
 + Fix un-needed blurs that can hog up performance
++ Rework Theme to use variables (more versitile)
++ Move Cupertino Icons to plugin
++ Add Linux Support (Use Native Titlebars & Right Window Controls)